 Many of the UK’s and US’s leading test publishers have used Rob Williams Assessment’s to assist with ensuring the psychometric properties of their trial psychometric tests.
 We consult on how to improve any test’s psychometric properties, particularly the test’s internal reliability and construct validity.

 11 Plus Maths Test-taking Strategies

-Although there aren’t any quick wins for being good at Maths, some focussed test practice will improve your score – as will following a few test taking strategies.
-As a timed test you need to average around one minute per question.
+Although there aren’t any quick wins for being good at Maths, some focussed test practice will improve your score – as will following a few test-taking strategies.
+As a timed test, you need to average around one minute per question.
 Work briskly but accurately. each question counts the same so pick off the easy ones first and don’t waste your test time on the most difficult questions.

-Practise some of the most common numerical test types at the main test publisher websites. numerical reasoning test practice will prove to be an excellent means of brushing-up on any maths functions you haven’t used in a while. test pages these three sites cover most of the psychometric tests you are likely to find.
+Practise some of the most common numerical test types at the main test publisher websites. numerical reasoning test practise will prove to be an excellent means of brushing-up on any maths functions you haven’t used in a while. test pages these three sites cover most of the psychometric tests you are likely to find.
 For this reason alone I strongly advise practising sample questions from Kenexa-IBM TalentQ and SHL sites. ensure that you are comfortable using data tables, interpreting graphs and manipulating large financial figures.

 numeracy test practice

 The table below shows the approximate flight distances of major airports from London.

 If it takes approximately 10 hours to fly to Chicago from London, then how many hours would it take to fly to Sydney?
 (Assume that the same plane travels at the same average speed to each destination).

 25 26 27 28 29